bajamircea/bajamircea.github.io/_posts/2016-01-27-ms-band-review.markdown

 To access this data, other than a summary, you need to pair it to a syncing application.
-The band processor is not powerful enough to do all the HTTPS/TCP/IP/WiFi stack to talk to the cloud on it's own.
+The band processor is not powerful enough to do all the HTTPS/TCP/IP/WiFi stack to talk to the cloud on its own.
 It needs to be paired to a device capable of doing that.

 There are applications for smart phones (Windows Phone, iOS,